-- 1. Run the OpenMP code on a range of thread counts (e.g. 1, 2, 6, 12 and 24) and plot a graph of the speedup against the number of threads. - 2.
+- 1. Parallelise the main update loop in the updateroad function using parallel for/parallel do.
+Use default (none) and be careful to classify the variables correctly. - 2.
+Run the OpenMP code on a range of thread counts (e.g. 1, 2, 5, 10, 20 and 28) and plot a graph of the speedup against the number of threads. - 3.
+Now parallelise the "copy-back" loop and investigate the effect on performance. - 4.
 Change the code so it only computes the total number of moves when absolutely necessary.
-How does the impact on performance compare with the equivalent optimisation in MPI? - 3.
+How does the impact on performance compare with the equivalent optimisation in MPI? - 5.
+By default, OpenMP threads can be scheduled across any of the cores in a node.
+It can be better in terms of performance to pin them to specific threads.
+In the batch script, add the line export KMP_AFFINITY=compact to ensure threads are pinned to cores in order.
+What effect does this have on performance? - 6.
 Before the first call to initroad(), zero both the oldroad and newroad arrays using a parallel loop.
 With a very long road (e.g. at least ten million cells), what is the effect on performance for small and large numbers of threads?
-Do you understand what is happening here? - 4.
+Do you understand what is happening here? - 7.
 Minimise the overhead of creating parallel regions by enclosing the entire iteration loop with a single parallel region.
 What is the effect on performance?
-Note that this is very challenging, e.g. you will now need to implement updateroad() using orphaned directives.
+Note that this is very challenging, e.g. you will now need to implement updateroad () using orphaned directives.